goto-bus-stop/split-require/README.md

 This module works without a compile step on the server, and in the browser with the browserify plugin.

+> NOTE: split-require v3+ works with browserify 16 and newer.
+If you are using
+> an older browserify version and can't upgrade, use split-require v2.

 [What?](#what) -
 [Install](#install) -
 [Usage](#usage) -